tdeitch/cfg/README.md

    outside of cfg that you want to remove from the computer.

 4. Run `setup.sh` to sync changes from cfg back to the local computer

+## Troubleshooting

+* Sometimes applications installed with homebrew-cask ask to move themselves to the `/Applications` folder, despite already being in that folder.
+Moving them to a different folder and then moving them back seems to solve the problem.